 Course Reserves Frequently Asked Questions

-An e-reserve is an electronic copy of a reading that is posted on the e-reserve portion of the library website.
+An e-reserve is an electronic copy of a reading, or a link to streaming media that is posted on the e-reserve portion of the library website.
 These can be scanned PDFs of book chapters, articles from journals, poems, etc., or they can be links to articles in library databases, or to anywhere on the open internet.

 A print reserve is a physical copy of a book that is held behind the Information and Assistance Desk at Boatwright and has a short check-out period.
 Professors place books on reserve in order to give students equal access to in-demand material.
 Both library books and professor-owned books can be placed on reserve.

 Like posting readings on Blackboard, using e-reserves gives professors the opportunity to assign a wide variety of reading material that may be impractical or impossible for students to purchase on their own.
 Unlike Blackboard, with e-reserves, professors simply provide citations for the material they want to use and library staff members do the rest.
 Our team uses high resolution scanners and computer editing to get premium quality scans.
 We are able to eliminate dark shadows at the edges of scans and are able to format scans to fit properly on 8.5 x 11 paper, no matter the size of the original material.
 These benefits ensure that e-reserves print properly without causing printer jams and guarantee the legibility of the scans.
 Also, when professors post readings on Blackboard that require copyright permission, they and their departments must handle and pay for that permission.
 For materials posted on e-reserve, the library handles and pays for all copyright requests.